Measuring the Migdal effect in semiconductors for dark matter detection

 In this work we have extended previous calculations of the ME to study the angular distributions of the neutron-induced ME in silicon.
 These results can also be applied to an atomic target calibration by using Eq.~\eqref{eq:ibe} for the valence shell as well as the inner shells.
 We have demonstrated that Migdal scatters leave a distinct pattern in ionization measurements at fixed angles, providing a clear experimental target for calibration studies.
 We further emphasize that inherent spreading in the energy resolution in silicon strongly motivates the use of lower-energy neutrons and angular selection for a clean measurement.
 Lower-energy neutrons are also better kinematically tuned to mimic sub-GeV DM scattering, allowing direct calibration of ME probabilities in the kinematic regime of interest.
 Practical applications of this work will need to account for detector-specific backgrounds and non-ideal beam effects in their design, as well as the backgrounds from inelastic nuclear scattering.
-This work lays out the necessary steps to enable the calibration of the ME with neutrons in silicon, which will be crucial to validate both existing and next-generation limits on sub-GeV DM-nuclear scattering. \\
+This work lays out necessary steps toward the calibration of the ME with neutrons in silicon (and germanium), which will be crucial to validate both existing (e.g. EDELWEISS~\cite{EDELWEISS:2019vjv} CDEX~\cite{CDEX:2019hzn}, SuperCDMS~\cite{SuperCDMS:2022kgp}, DAMIC at SNOLAB~\cite{DAMIC:2019dcn}, and SENSEI~\cite{SENSEI:2020dpa}) and next-generation (e.g. SENSEI at SNOLAB, DAMIC-M~\cite{Castello-Mor:2020jhd,Settimo:2020cbq}, Oscura~\cite{2022arXiv220210518A}, and SuperCDMS SNOLAB~\cite{SuperCDMS:2016wui}) limits on sub-GeV DM-nuclear scattering. \\